 There will be a maximum of 20 competitors in each heat.
 Once capacity has been reached, a waiting list for competitors will be created.
 Each competitor will be allowed to enter only one sandwich per category in a maximum of four categories for the entire competition.
 Young Chef competitors aged 12-17 may only enter in the Young Chef category but may serve as assistants with an adult competitor in other categories.

 An “amateur” competitor is a person who engages in cooking as a past-time rather than as a profession.
 A Young Chef competitor is a person aged 12-17 who engages in cooking as a past-time rather than as a profession (note: Young Chef competitors must be accompanied by an adult during the competition).
 A “professional” competitor is 1) a person who engages in cooking as part of their profession or 2) an expert with specialized knowledge in culinary arts and in which one is practicing professionally.

-All competitors must attend a mandatory meeting at 10:30 am on Saturday, April 29th to sign-in, obtain their entry kit and grilling station number, review rules and sanitary
+All competitors must attend a mandatory meeting at 10:30 am on the day of the event to sign-in, obtain their entry kit and grilling station number, review rules and sanitary

 guidelines, complete required paperwork, learn how to work the stoves, and have their ingredients inspected and approved.

 Each competitor will be provided with certain entry kit items (listed below) and must supply some of their own preparation, cooking, and serving items (see below).
 Each entry kit supplied by the Wisconsin Grilled Cheese Competition contains the following equipment to be used in the competition:

 - Sterno ActionStation butane portable stove

 - 12” American Kitchen by Regal Ware Stainless Steel fry pan with Eco-Satin non-stick coating (mandatory equipment, no substitutions)

 - Disposable Grilling Apron